|Corporate Governance Guidelines|

 3. Board Presentations and Access to Employees

 The Board encourages management to schedule managers to present at Board meetings who: (a) can provide additional insight into the items being discussed because of personal involvement in these areas, or (b) have future potential that management believes should be given exposure to the Board.
 The Board has access to the Company's employees regarding any questions or concerns the Board may have.
-Board members shall coordinate such access through the Chief Executive Officer or the Lead Independent Director to ensure that this access is not distracting to the business operation of the Company.
+Board members shall coordinate such access through the Chief Executive Officer or the Chairman of the Board, or if applicable, the Lead Independent Director, to ensure that this access is not distracting to the business operation of the Company.

 4. Executive Sessions

 There shall be at least two executive sessions of the Board's independent directors during each calendar year.
-The Lead Independent Director will coordinate these sessions.
-It is also the Board's policy is to have regularly convened sessions of the Board's non-employee directors.
+The Chairman of the Board, or, if applicable, the Lead Independent Director will coordinate these sessions.
+It is also the Board's policy to have regularly convened sessions of the Board's non-employee directors.

 5. Chairman of the Board

-The corporate governance responsibilities of the Chairman of the Board include, but are not limited to, the following:
+The corporate governance responsibilities of the Chairman of the Board, or the Lead Independent Director, if applicable, include, but are not limited to, the following:

 Ensuring Board Operational Effectiveness: